ednet-dev/ednet_core_examples/README.md

 ## Description

-The dartling_examples project is just a collection of separate [EDNetCore](https://github.com/ednet-dev/ednet_core) (version 2.0.0) examples (Dart Editor applications).
+The ednet_core_examples project is just a collection of separate [EDNetCore](https://github.com/ednet-dev/ednet_core) (version 2.0.0) examples (Dart Editor applications).

-After cloning dartling_examples, open each example separately in Dart Editor.
+After cloning ednet_core_examples, open each example separately in Dart Editor.

 The dependencies in the pubspec.yaml file of each example are on the last versions of EDNetCore and ednet_core_default_app on GitHub.